TrDA-hab/Projects/Home ventilation/README.md

 ## 1. RobotDyn AC Light Dimmer.
  - this only works if your AC motor is dimmable.
  - it hums a lot when running (low frequency hum).
- - this is not acceptable.
+ - this is unacceptable (work stopped).

 ![RobotDyn Dimmer](https://raw.githubusercontent.com/TrDA-hab/Projects/master/Home%20ventilation/PZEM-852.jpg)